How Much Does It Cost To Build a Web App?

 What are the most common assumptions that need to be tested first?
 Here’s a list based on our experience:

-Betting on different ways to validate the hypotheses is the most fun part of the process.
-You may be able to check whether there is demand for a new product by building a landing page that outlines all the benefits and provides a call to action for the user.
+With this approach, you may be able to check whether there is demand for a new product by building a landing page that outlines all the benefits and provides a call to action for the user.
 You can do this without building the product itself or vaguely estimating the cost to build a web app.
-This is the smartest way to build products, because you get feedback faster and can adapt and learn along the way.
-It’s the Lean Startup approach.

 Here’s an example of why changes are inevitable in both scenarios.